-Sharon Griffin is a figurative artist who specialises in ceramic sculpture and fine art painting.
-Sharon is directly inspired by the woodland where she often explores places in which to ‘breathe’.
-The textures, the smells, the secret spaces all provide a kind of ‘awakening’.
+Sharon Griffin is a figurative artist who specialises in ceramic sculpture and fine art painting, directly inspired by the woodland where she often explores places in which to ‘breathe’....
+The textures, the smells, the secret spaces all provide a kind of ‘awakening’...
 Sharon uses the human figure to help communicate a sense of deeper meaning within humankind and of her own experience of being a woman.
 The sculptures represent a state of being; internal struggles of love, loss, displacement, vulnerability and strength.

-While I currently work as a figurative artist, sculptor and a visiting lecturer, I also run a pottery workshop in Wellington and welcome commissions.
-I am a qualified lecturer of art and have many years of experience in teaching in FE and HE.
+Sharon is based in Wellington, Shropshire and works as a figurative artist and sculpture full time.
+Sharon also overseas and manages a community pottery workshop and is a fully qualified lecturer of art with many years of experience in teaching in mainstream FE and HE.

 Inside Artists magazine: issue 13, 2018

 Landscape & Portrait, State of the Art series#1 Bare Hill Publications, 2014

 Art Has No Borders first iArtBook, 101 Artworks featuring the Animal Kingdom, 2014